Dellonath/nlp-cognitive-engine/README.md

     │
     └── src                <- Source code for use in this project.
        │
-       ├── api             <- Scripts to make an API
+       ├── api             <- Scripts to make an API.
-       │   └── api.py      <- Script to serve the model as an API
+       │   └── api.py      <- Script to serve the model as an API.
        │
-       ├── data            <- Scripts to download or generate data │   ├── prepare_data.py
+       ├── data            <- Scripts to download or generate data.
+       │   ├── prepare_data.py
        │   └── train_data.py
        │
-       ├── features        <- Scripts to turn clean data and prepare to encoder │   └── preprocessing.py
+       ├── features        <- Scripts to turn clean data and prepare to encoder.
+       │   └── preprocessing.py
        │
-       └── models          <- Scripts to train models and then use trained models to make │                  predictions
+       └── models          <- Scripts to train models and then use trained models to make │                  predictions.
            ├── predict_model.py
+           ├── examples_model.py
-           └── train_model.py
+           └── sentiment_model.py